ii9oh/ii9oh/README.md

 **`Developer/Photographer`**

-I'm an IT student at UST third year, and am learning how to make mobile application using dart using flutter framwork with riverpod arceticture, and i learend the past couple of years photogrophy and how to take prfitional landscape photos and edit them using Adobe Lightrom.
+I'm an IT student at UST third year, and am learning how to make mobile application using dart using flutter framwork with riverpod architecture, and i learend the past couple of years photoghraphy and how to take prfitional landscape photos and edit them using Adobe Lightrom.

    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">